manuwarfare/baby/README.md

   The feeding bottles help you adding a variable inside a command.
 Use only one bottle for command.

-  The feeding bottle sintaxis is this `b%('bottle_name')%b` and you can add it into any part of the command.
+  The feeding bottle syntax is this `b%('bottle_name')%b` and you can add it into any part of the command.

-  Usage examples: `baby -n ssh "ssh b%('ssh username')%b@example.com"`
+  Usage examples: `baby -n ssh "ssh -p 2222 b%('username')%b@example.com"`

   Execute the rule with: `baby ssh` and the system will prompt this:

-  _The ssh username is?:_
+  _The username is?:_

-  If the credentials are valid, you will get connection via ssh to example.com.
+  If the credentials are valid, you will get connection via ssh to *example.com*.

+  You can also predefine the value of a bottle at any time, this value will be automatically applied to all the rules when you run them in bulk, to do this use the next argument `-b=<variable:value>`.

+  Usage examples: `baby -b=username:user1 ssh`

+  This will run the next command: `ssh -p 2222 user1@example.com`

 # 🤖 **TESTED ON**